Giannoudis/ServiceRegistration/README.md

+# Service Registration and Decoration in ASP.NET Core

 Services are the foundation of every ASP.NET Core application and are used through dependency injection.
 As an application grows, managing services becomes more complex and time-consuming.
 The following approach uses .NET Reflection to automatically register and decorate services.

 <p align="center">